 Schedule: The Preschool is open from 8:30 AM to 11:30 AM Monday, Tuesday, Wednesday and Thursday in Father Rausch Memorial Hall at St. Paul's.
 The Preschool is sponsored by St. Paul's Catholic Church and open to all families without regard to race, color or religion.

-Teacher: Connie Evanitsky
+Teacher: Sage Evanitsky